inesoi/inesoi.github.io/source/_posts/2018-08-28-yiwu-wholesale-market-complete-guide.md

 You don’t have to be surprised, because this is normal.
 Since suppliers don’t believe you will buy 10, 000 pieces.
 They just think that this is a trick of you asking them about the lowest price possible.
 So, when you hear that the price of 1000 pieces is almost the same as that of 10, 000 pieces, you shouldn’t be surprised at all.

-## Chapter 4: Find A Yiwu Market Agent and Know Their Tricks
+## 4. Find A Yiwu Market Agent and Know Their Tricks

 When you come to Yiwu, you will find that there are too many agents.
 But there are only a few large companies with at least 500 people, and thousands of agents with 10 people or less, or even just 2-3 people.